-So, this context explains Moses' anger in verse 16 18.
-Moses is angry towards Aaron's remaining sons, Eliezer and Athamar, because instead of eating and enjoying their share of the sacrifices, they burn it up.
+Moses is angry towards Aaron's remaining sons, Eleazar and Ithamar, because instead of eating and enjoying their share of the sacrifices, they burn it up.

-[19:07] Now, in light of what we have said about God's holiness, this is serious.
-Nadab and Abihu, the first two sons, don't fear the judgment side of God's holiness, so they die.
+[19:43] In light of what we have said about God's holiness, this is serious.
+Nadab and Abihu don't fear the judgment side of God's holiness, so they die.

-Will Eliezer and Athamar die, because they don't enjoy the gracious side of God's holiness?
+Will Eleazar and Ithamar die because they don't enjoy the gracious side of God's holiness?
 Because both sides glorify God, right?

-The people will glorify God if they both fear God's judgment and see God as the gracious, merciful God.
-God.
+The people will glorify God if they fear both God's judgment, if they both fear God's judgment and see God as the gracious, merciful God.

 And so Aaron replies in verse 19, Today they sacrificed their sin offering and their burnt offering before the Lord, but such things as this have happened to me.

 Would the Lord have been pleased if I had eaten the sin offering today?
 When Moses heard this, he was satisfied.
+What does Aaron mean?
+Such a mysterious expression.
-Again, several different interpretations have been offered.

-it could mean that Aaron's sons did not eat their share of the sacrifices because they feel that it's not appropriate to eat in the place where death has happened because death brings uncleanliness to the place.
+[20:52] Again, several different interpretations have been offered.
+It could mean that Aaron's sons did not eat their share of the sacrifices because they feel that it's not appropriate to eat in the place where death had happened because death brings uncleanliness to the place.

-[20:29] Or it could mean that they did not eat because they feared God's holiness.
-They feared that they might do something wrong as their brothers did.
-God's holiness.
+Or it could mean that they did not eat because they feared that they might do something wrong, just like their brothers, and they might offend God's holiness.

 In any case, they showed reverence to God's holiness, and they leave out their calling to distinguish between the holy and the common, the clean and the unclean.

-So, despite the seeming disobedience, this second deviation does not signal priestly failure, rather the reverse.
+So, despite their seeming disobedience, this second deviation does not signal priestly failure, rather the reverse.

-It is a confirmation that Aaron and his remaining sons are taking God's holiness seriously.
+It's a confirmation that Aaron and his remaining sons are taking God's holiness seriously.
 And so, we see in this chapter an interplay between the two sides of God's holiness.

-God is to be feared because of his judgment, but he is worth admiring because of his gracious mercy.
+[22:09] God is to be feared because of his judgment, but he is worth admiring because of his gracious mercy.
 So, two points of application.

-First, we can see the same sides, the same two sides of God's holiness in Jesus as well, as he is truly the glory of God, the external manifestation of his holiness.
+First, we can see the same two sides of God's holiness in Jesus as he is truly the glory of God, the external manifestation of his holiness.

-[21:57] So, during his life, he announced judgment to people who would not repent like the Pharisees, but to those who were penitent like the prostitutes and the tax collectors, he said, come to me, all you who are weary and burdened, and I will give you rest.
+During his life, he announced judgment to people who would not repent like the Pharisees, but to those who were penitent like the prostitutes and tax collectors.

-Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls. such beauty.
+He said, Come to me, all you who are weary and burdened, and I will give you rest.
+Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.

-And so, on the cross, we can see how God's holy judgment and his holy mercy meet.
-As the hymn says, when Satan tempts me to despair and tells me of the guilt within, upward I look, not inside I look, upward I look and see him there who made an end of all my sin, because the sinless Savior died, my sinful soul is counted free, for God, the just, one side of his holiness, is satisfied to look on him and pardon me, the other side of his holiness.
+Such beauty.
+And so, on the cross, it's displayed how God's holy judgment and his holy mercy meet.

+[23:23] As the hymn says, When Satan tempts me to despair and tells me of the guilt within, upward I look and see him there who made an end of all my sin.

+Because the sinless Savior died, my sinful soul is counted free.
+For God, the just, that's one side of his holiness, is satisfied to look on him and pardon me.

+That's another side of his holiness.
 The just side of God's holiness and the pardoning, forgiving side meet in Jesus.
-Don't tell me that God's holiness is not beautiful.
+Don't tell me God's holiness is not beautiful.

-And because we are now in Jesus, the presence of the holy God is in us.
+And because we are now in Jesus, you know what that means?
+The presence of the holy God is now in us.